gregurco/jobeet-tutorial/docs/days/day-10.md

 ## First admin controller

-We have to create our first admin controller and we know that this controller should be separated from existing ones.
+We have to create our first admin controller, and we know that this controller should be separated from existing ones.
 Create new folder `src/Controller/Admin` with new file `CategoryController.php`:

 ```php